-After the Smyrna fire in September 1922, men of military age were torn away from their wives and children and led away in groups for deportation to the interior.
-The National Geographic Magazine, Nov 1925, p.
-562.
+Men of military age torn away from their wives and children led away in groups for deportation to the interior.
+Smyrna, September 1922 (The National Geographic, Nov 1925).

 The Greek Genocide (or Ottoman Greek Genocide) refers to the systematic extermination of the native Greek (Rûm) subjects of the Ottoman Empire before, during and after World War I (1914-1923).
 It was instigated by two successive governments of the Ottoman Empire; the İttihad ve Terakki Cemiyeti (Committee of Union and Progress or CUP) also known as the Young Turks and the Turkish Nationalist movement under the command of Mustafa Kemal Atatürk.
 It included massacres, forced relocations and death marches, summary expulsions, boycotts, rape, forced conversion to Islam, conscription into labor battalions, arbitrary executions and destruction of Christian Orthodox cultural, historical and religious monuments.
 It is likely that the victim toll of the Greek Genocide was somewhere in the vicinity of 1 - 1.5 million.